 You may be coming across this article as someone new to cryptocurrencies because of some recent bull run in bitcoin, and you are one of those folks that think you've missed the bitcoin wave so you want to try and find another coin that might also rocket to the moon.
 Or, you've been following Monero for a long time but have never got in for whatever reason, and getting in can mean either buying a nice bag or getting the software and actually using it.
-Or, you've researched Bitcoin and see the flaws that exist and your wondering what project has actively addressed these flaws.
+Or, you've researched Bitcoin and see the flaws that exist and you're wondering what project has actively addressed these flaws.

 I know I shouldn't write a piece that tries to shill Monero to you, but why not?
 I think Monero is the best thing out there, and I almost feel it a disservice that our community can't communicate the awesomeness of Monero effectively, and people end up "investing" in other altcoins because those coins have louder voices.
 So, I will add my voice to the noise.